XKCP/XKCP/README.markdown

+# How fast is the code in the XKCP?

+Whenever possible, we try to integerate the fastest available open-source code into the repository.
+Should you find better implementations, do not hesitate to inform us.

+Benchmarks using the XKCP and comparisons with other functions can be found on [this page](https://keccak.team/sw_performance.html).

 # Where can I find more information?

 About the XKCP, we gave some presentations on its motivation and structure, e.g.,